 We want you to be confident about how we use your personal information.
 As a regulated company and information controller we take the responsibilities for the security and management of your personal information seriously.
 That's why we invest in our systems and processes to ensure that the way we collect, use, share, and store your information meets both the regulatory and our own high standards.

 Liverpool Victoria Insurance Company Limited is the controller of your personal information and is part of the LV= group of companies.
-For more information visit lv.com/gmb/legal/lv-companies.
+For more information visit LV.com/terms/lv-companies.

-The personal information we ask for will be used by us and third parties who process information on our behalf.
+The personal information we collect will be used by us and third parties who process information on our behalf.
 This includes organisations who administer your policy, service your claims and reinsurers.
+We don’t sell your data to anyone.

-We'll process personal information for our legitimate interests, when we have a business reason to do so, to:
+We’ll process personal information for our legitimate interests, when we have a business reason to do so, this includes but is not limited to:

 We use a secure payment processor for all card payments.
-When a payment is processed we receive a unique transaction code and an extract of your card number, which we store as a record of the transaction.
+When a payment is processed we share with them details of the payer such as the cardholder name and billing address.
+We also share with them contact details provided by yourself so that your bank can authenticate the transaction and help protect you against fraud.
+In response we receive a unique transaction code and an extract of your card number, which we store as a record of the transaction.

-You can choose to renew your insurance automatically each year using these details; just let us know when you buy your policy.
+You can choose to renew your insurance automatically each year using these card details; just let us know when you buy your policy.
 You can change this at any time.
+This explains how we collect, use and store personal information.
+This includes any personal information given to us about you or other people named on the policy, quote or claim.
+If you’d like a printed copy, please contact us.

 Profiling will also be used to enhance our understanding of you and to inform our business decisions (eg product design, pricing, customer journeys or marketing strategy).
 If you’ve chosen to receive marketing information from us, profiling will be used to make our marketing more relevant, eg personalise the channels used to market to you, the marketing messages used and the offers you’re sent.